 Nursing Home Choking Lawsuit

 If this happened to your loved one, make your voice heard by investigating the incident.
-If staff members at the facility are not paying proper attention to the patients at meal time, especially choking risk patients, you need to report it to the patient neglect immediately.
-Regardless of the reason for the patient to need assistance, it is of utmost importance that all patients receive, at the very least, adequate specialized care, monitoring and help.
+If staff members at the facility are not paying proper attention to the patients at mealtime, especially choking risk patients, you need to report the patient neglect immediately.
+If not, the facility will get away with neglect and another resident will be doomed to suffer the same fate.